SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 ![the OData CSDL Modeler depicting the contents of the EDMX file](assets/csdl-graphical-view.png)

+> If you don't see this, ensure that "Diagram" is specified in the mode selection on the right hand side of the display - it may have been defaulted to "General".

 While the graphical depiction of each of the CAP project components was quite simple, reflecting the simplicity of the basic CAP project, this graphical depiction is considerably more complex.

 👉 Within the OData CSDL Modeler, use the search facility or the list of entity types in the side bar on the right to find the `A_BusinessPartnerType` entity definition.
 This is the type that we saw earlier when looking at the schema view for the response to the `GET /A_BusinessPartner` HTTP method + endpoint combination.